 When Spey fishing for steelhead which is also known as swinging flies you simply cast your Spey fly across the river with a Spey rod and Spey line and you allow it to swing across the river.
-When Spey fishing for steelhead you will need specialized flies and sink tips to get your fly down to the steelhead.
+When steelhead Spey fishing you will need specialized flies and sink tips to get your fly down to the steelhead.

-There are so many lines and tips and rods that it can get a bit confusing but I’m going to keep it simple but still effective.
+Spey fishing for steelhead is done with a special 2-handed fly rod which I will discuss later.
+There are so many lines and tips and rods that it can get a bit confusing, but I’m going to keep it simple but still effective.

 Yes, you will need the proper setup to ensure you are fishing effectively.
 The proper setup includes the right fly line, the right-sized sink tips, the right size tippet, and the right flies.

 Is Spey Fishing For Great Lakes Steelhead Effective?

 Spey fishing for great lakes steelhead can be effective but rarely will it be the most effective fly fishing method for great lakes steelhead.
 The reason anglers use this method is because of the challenge of it, the thrill of the hard hits, and the fun of casting.

 Most of the time I would say that Nymphing for steelhead on most rivers will be more effective and often more effective by about 5 to 1 but anglers give up numbers for the fun that spey fishing for steelhead provides.

 This is based on my own experience and comparisons of the two methods in all types of rivers from New York to Michigan and into Northern Ontario.

 The reason for this is that swinging flies generally attract the most aggressive steelhead.
 These are the steelhead that are willing to chase a moving target and I believe that most days the most aggressive steelhead only make up about 5 percent of the steelhead in the river.